karton/karton.github.io/how-to-use.md

 The requirements for this image are quite simple:

 * Use the latest development version of Ubuntu (called `ubuntu:devel`);
-* Install compiler, headers and other basic development tools;
+* Install compiler, headers, debugger, and other basic development tools;
 * Make the directory where we keep the source code (`~/src`) available to the image.

 Modify the `definition.py` file (using your favourite editor) to look like this: